hicops/hicops/README.md

 # Installation

 ## Recommended Compiler
-GCC compiler version 7.2.0 or later supporting C++14.
-You may use Intel or LLVM compilers but make sure to follow through the installation steps accordingly.
+GCC compiler version 7.2.0 or later supporting C++14, OpenMP and multithreading.
+You may use Intel or LLVM compilers but make sure to follow through the requirements & installation steps accordingly.
 We have tested the HiCOPS on Linux OS (Ubuntu v16.04, v18.04 and CentOS-7) with GCC v7.2.0, v8.4.0 and v9.3.0 running on Haswell, Broadwell, Kabylake and Skylake processors.

 ## Install and Load the required packages
 Install and load the following packages preferably using [Spack](https://spack.readthedocs.io).
 Read more about how to install Spack, and how to install and load packages using Spack [here](https://spack.readthedocs.io/en/latest/getting_started.html).